baezortega/somatypus/README.md

 The recommended installation order is:

-  __1. Python >=2.6__
+ __1__. __Python >=2.6__

 Python is normally installed by default in most UNIX systems.
 However, in order to run Platypus, you need to install the Python development libraries.
-  On Debian or Ubuntu Linux, you can install them with:

-    sudo apt-get install python-dev
+      On Debian or Ubuntu Linux, you can install them with: sudo apt-get install python-dev

     On RPM-based Linux distributions, you can install them with:

     sudo yum install python-devel